kix/evermed-test/README.md

 Symfony's `UploadedFile` class requires a MIME type to instantiate.
 If we're downloading something, we need to figure out the MIME type that needs to be passed in.

+### Why did you choose this structure?

+A registry accepting download handler implementations is the simplest approach to allow for extensibility in the future.
+The end user is free to provide his own implementation for any third-party service.

+### What design patterns did you use and why?

+The main pattern used here is the registry pattern used in `Downloader`.

+Dependencies of `Downloader` can be injected via the constructor, so that the end user can provide his own implementations.

+### How does your solution support future extensibility?

+Having the `AdapterInterface` allows any third-party developer to simply pass a new adapter for a different service via the `Downloader`'s constructor method.

+## Implementation Details
+### How do you handle different URL formats?

+The approach I see straight away before writing any code is probably to delegate the URL matching to specific download adapter implementations; conflicts might be possible though, so it might make sense to allow the end user pass a list of adapters to be used in the exact case.
+E.g. if there are several implementations for Google Drive, we should allow for only one to be actually used to exclude conflicts.

+Important note: probably, the simple HTTP adapter should be the fallback option, since HTTP downloads might target any non-specific domain.
+Thus, adapters have to be prioritized by their specificity.
+If none of the vendor-specific adapters have matched the URL, we try the basic adapter as our last chance.

+### What's your approach to error handling?

+I would probably have a namespaced set of specific exceptions which would be described in the documentation and in docblocks.

+## Future Considerations
+### How would you add support for Dropbox?

+Should be as simple as implementing another adapter class, as long as there are no other limitations or specifics in Dropbox's download implementation.

+### How would you handle authentication for private files?

+Before any code is written and I don't have any details, I can think of a general approach.
+I would assume that the file storages have some way to pass an authentication header somehow along with the download request; the header itself would carry a secret of some kind.
+On a library level, it makes sense for the specific adapter classes to allow passing that as a configuration parameter either upon instantiation or after that.

 ## Sidenotes

 * Symfony's `UploadedFile` class docblock clearly suggests that the class is intended for "files uploaded through a